The Torah of Elohim

 I was asked me recently - “What is the Torah really all about?”.

-As always I am delighted to share the beauty of our Hebraic (Jewish) Torah, and I pray that it will richly bless you!
+As always I am delighted to share the beauty of our Hebraic (Jewish) Torah.
+I do this especially when non Hebrews ask it from me!
+I pray that it will richly bless you!

 The Torah is a sacred text, beyond any other:

-The Torah is one of the most significant religious texts in the world and it is a sacred Scripture that contains the foundation of creation, the events of Avram – Abram and their eventual story as well as the Jewish law, ethics, and all our beliefs!
+The Torah is one of the most significant religious texts in the world and it is a sacred Scripture that contains the foundation of creation, the events of Avram – Abram and their eventual story as well as the Hebraic ‘law’, ‘ethics’, and our blessed beliefs!

-The word Torah means “instruction” or “teaching” in Ivrit (Hebrew) and is also known as the Pentateuch, being the first five books of our Hebrew Tanakh being the entire of the Hebrew Scriptures.
+The word Torah means “instruction” or “teaching” in Ivrit (Hebrew) and is also known as the first five books of our Hebrew Tanakh being the name of the entire of the Hebrew Scriptures.

-Whilst the Torah contains of; Bereshit - Genesis, Shemot - Exodus, Vayikra - Leviticus, Be’midbar -
+Whilst the Torah contains the following Books; Bereshit - Genesis, Shemot - Exodus, Vayikra - Leviticus, Be’midbar - Numbers, & Devarim- Deuteronomy.

-What we will read in the blessed Torah is what was revealed unto Moshe - Moses by יְהוָה אֱלֹהֶיךָ (the LORD God) on Mount Horeb well over 3,000 years ago.
-The Torah was then written by Moshe whilst under divine inspiration, and it is considered the most authoritative and sacred text in all of the Hebraic faith!
-It is a unique document that combines religious, historical, and legal aspects, providing guidance on how to live a righteous and holy life!
+What we will read in the blessed Torah is what was revealed unto Moshe - Moses by יְהוָה אֱלֹהֶיךָ - the LORD Eloheycha (God) on Mount Horeb well over 3,000 years ago.
+The Torah was then written by Moshe whilst under Divine inspiration, and it is considered the most authoritative and sacred text in all of the Hebraic faith!
+It is a unique document that combines ‘religious’, ‘historical’, and legal aspects, providing guidance on how to live a righteous and a holy life!

 The First book of the Torah: